My resources for research, informations and entertainment

 Anglo-Swiss Tools - A collection on pictures, manuals and references on swiss machine tools and accessories.

 A forum thats targeted at the professional machinist - Questions about hobby-/import machines are not well received and topics in that direction will be closed generally.

 But it is a very viable source for more advanced informations, a lot of very talented persons write there and are willing to share their knowledge.

 A forum for the homegamer, hobbyist and weekend warrior.
 Lots of off topic threads there, but also good topics on the subject.
 The famous shop made tools thread is worth a read!

-Very old school forum software, very limited on posting pictures (No board upload, only four pictures per post), so not much project get postet there.
+Very old school forum software, very limited on posting pictures (No board upload, only four pictures per post), so not much projects get postet there.

 ..and Instagram!
 Wait, what?